-Sintavia designs and additively manufactures critical components for the Aerospace, Defense, and Space industry, including heat exchangers, flow control valves, high pressure ducts, and chassis.
+Sintavia designs and additively manufactures critical components for the Aerospace, Defense, and Space industry, including rocket thrust chamber assemblies, heat exchangers, high pressure ducts, and chassis.

 The company’s design engineers are experts in thermal modeling, finite element analysis, computational fluid dynamics, CAD, and conformity testing.
 Components designed and additively manufactured by Sintavia are lighter weight and better performing than traditional parts.